Discover Harry Truman

 - Tours are offered at no cost.

-- A short walk from the Independence Square.
+- The home is a short walk from the Independence Square.

 Tours of the Truman Home are offered free of charge.
 However, only eight people are allowed to tour the home at a time.
 Visitors must secure their tickets at the Truman Home Visitor Center.